gtatters/ThermalImagingWorkshop/Readme.md

 ## Before you attend

--   To participate in this workshop, you will need access to a laptop (preferrably PC, but there may be Mac software available) with functioning software solution for examining FLIR radiometricimage files.
+-   To participate in this workshop, you will need access to a laptop (preferrably PC, but there may be Mac software available) with functioning software solution for examining FLIR radiometric image files.

 - A 30 day trial of FLIR Research Studio may be the best option: